Trump missile defense review calls North Korea 'extraordinary threat'

 Pentagon officials contend that American missiles defenses are too few to effectively counter a major first-strike on the U.S. homeland by an advanced nuclear power like Russia or China.
 Washington hopes those countries will instead be deterred from attacks by America's nuclear arsenal.

-(Reporting by Phil Stewart; Additional reporting by Jeff Mason, Mike Stone and Matt Spetalnick in Washington and Polina Ivanova in Moscow; Editing by Lisa Shumaker and Will Dunham)
+(Reporting by Phil Stewart; Additional reporting by Jeff Mason, Mike Stone and Matt Spetalnick in Washington, Christian Shepherd in Beijing and Polina Ivanova in Moscow; Editing by Lisa Shumaker and Will Dunham)